deniscolak/colorize-text-avatar/README.md

 # Acter Avatar

-Acter Avatar is a package to generate different shapes of avatars by leveraging the combination of [Multiavatar](https://pub.dev/packages/multiavatar) library and Textual Avatar mechanism.
+Acter Avatar is a package to generate different shapes of avatars by leveraging the combination of [Multiavatar](https://pub.dev/packages/multiavatar) library and [Colorize Text Avatar](https://pub.dev/packages/colorize_text_avatar) .
 The package is a derivative work from [Acter a3](https://github.com/acterglobal/a3) ongoing development.

 # CI Test Status